A47 road: King's Lynn – Great Yarmouth

-From King's Lynn, the road goes over the River Great Ouse and Fen Rivers Way, near to former sugar beet factory site on a very busy concrete dual-carriageway built in 1975.
-It meets the A148 at a GSJ.
-The A10 and the A149 have their terminus here, at the Hardwick Flyover (opened on 30 October 2003) near the large Hardwick Industrial Estate (formerly home of Campbell's Soup) and a Ramada Hotel.
-It becomes Constitution Hill, passing North Runcton then Middleton, where it passes the Crown public house and St Mary's church as "Lynn Road".
+Nearing King's Lynn, the dual carriageway crosses over the River Great Ouse and Fen Rivers Way footpath.
+Construction of the King's Lynn southern bypass, built by W. & C. French at a cost of £3,733,000, began on 5 April 1972 and was completed in 1975.
+It meets the A148 road at a grade-separated junction known as the Saddlebow interchange.
+The A10 and the A149 terminate at the Hardwick Flyover (opened on 30 October 2003) near the Hardwick Industrial Estate (formerly home of Campbell's Soup).
+After this junction it becomes Constitution Hill until the turn off for North Runcton; then Lynn Road, where in Middleton it passes the Grade II listed former lodge to Middleton Hall, 'The Old Lodge', the former Crown public house and St Mary's church.

 Next is East Winch, where it passes All Saints's church, then West Bilney where it passes St Cecilia's church.
-The former King's Lynn-Swaffham railway crossed at this point.
-There is a right-turn for Pentney and it meets the B1153 for East Walton.
-The half-mile £2.8 million Narborough Bypass, opened in November 1992, where the road crosses the River Nar and enters the district of Breckland.
-There is a straight section to where it meets the A1122 (for RAF Marham) at a roundabout at the start of the five-mile £5 million part-dual-carriageway Swaffham Bypass, which opened in June 1981.
-There is an exit for Swaffham, and a GSJ with the A1065 (for Fakenham).
+Soon after, the former Lynn and Dereham Railway line is crossed, followed by a right-turn for Pentney, and the B1153 for East Walton.
+The half-mile Narborough Bypass, opened in November 1992, where the road crosses the River Nar and enters the district of Breckland.
+There is a straight section to where it meets the A1122 (for RAF Marham) at a roundabout at the start of the five-mile part-dual-carriageway Swaffham Bypass, which opened in June 1981.
+There is an exit for Swaffham, and a grade-separated junction with the A1065 (for Fakenham).

+It passes some wind turbines and there is a roundabout where it joins the former route just before it is crossed by the Peddars Way.
+There is a left turn for Sporle and it passes Necton then heads north-west through Little Fransham, passing the Canary and Linnet, with a left turn for Crane's Corner.
+The seven-mile £5 million part-dual-carriageway East Dereham Bypass opened in spring 1978, which was built on part of the disused railway line.
+It passes near Wendling and St Peter and St Paul church then meets the B1146 (for Dereham) and A1075 (for Shipdham) near a Tesco supermarket and B1135.
+The B1147 leaves for Swanton Morley.
+The three-mile £9 million East Dereham-North Tuddenham Improvement opened in August 1992, which passes North Tuddenham.
+It bypasses Hockering.
+It enters the district of Broadland at the start of the bypass of Honingham, where it crosses the River Tud.
+Just before the roundabout at Easton, it enters the district of South Norfolk.